Licensing can get complicated quickly.

 Microsoft cloud subscriptions are available to purchase on the Cloud Solution Provider (CSP) program, via either the Direct or Indirect channel.
 The Indirect model is for those selling on to others.
 The Direct model is for those purchasing for their company’s own use.

 Subscription-based offerings encompass software-as-a-service (SaaS) applications and include Office 365, Windows InTune and Azure.
 Find out more.

 The ISV Royalty Licensing Program offers Independent Software Vendors (ISVs) a convenient and economical way to integrate Microsoft products into their software business applications.
 Creating a unified solution which can be replicated and distributed as a fully licensed solution to their customers.

 We are an authorised ISV Royalty Licensing Program distributor in and for the UK and Ireland.
-We can provide the necessary ISV Royalty License and Distribution Agreement documentation, and assist you in completing and submitting it.
-Grey Matter is then responsible for providing pricing and for managing your account, receiving your reports and payments.
+We can provide the necessary ISV Royalty License and Distribution Agreement documentation and assist you in completing and submitting it.
+We are then responsible for providing pricing and for managing your account, receiving your reports and payments.